stephanus-tantiono/json-column-for-backpack/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-This package provides a ```json``` column type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+This package provides an advanced ```json``` column type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+The main features as opposed to Backpack's stock `json` column are that:

-Readme is not ready yet!

-## What is the difference between the json column in Backpack Core and this?

-The main difference between this json column and the json column in Backpack core are:
-- You can expand and collapse values in the json keys
+- you can expand and collapse values in the json keys;
-- The keys and values are of a different colours.
+- the keys and values are of a different colours;

-So this json column shines when you have a large json.
-If your json is small, [the json column in backpack core](https://github.com/Laravel-Backpack/CRUD/pull/1951) is likely sufficient for your needs.
+If your JSON is small, [the `json` column in backpack core](https://github.com/Laravel-Backpack/CRUD/pull/1951) is likely sufficient for your needs.
+But if you have a large JSON, this column will really shine.

 ## Screenshots